|The Census of Population and Housing is a descriptive count of everyone who is in Australia on one night, and of their dwellings. |

 The 2011 CensusThe most recent Census of Population and Housing was conducted on 9 August 2011.
 This was Australia's sixteenth national Census, and marked 100 years of national Census taking in Australia.
 The 2011 Census was the largest logistical peacetime operation ever undertaken in Australia, employing over 43,000 field staff to ensure approximately 14.2 million forms were delivered to 9.8 million households.

-The ABS will release the results of the 2011 Census through a wide range of products and services designed to make it easy for users to access the data they need.
+The ABS has released the results of the 2011 Census through a wide range of products and services designed to make it easy for users to access the data they need.

 What is the Census?